PSTAT197-F23/FinalProject-Group7/README.md

 Reference list: To learn more about random forests, check out these references listed below.

 Shailey Dash.
 (2022).
 "Decision Trees Explained - Entropy, Information Gain, Gini Index, CCP Pruning."
 Towards Data Science.
-Available at: https://towardsdatascience.com/decision-trees-explained-entropy-information-gain-gini-index-ccp-pruning-4d78070db36c.
+Available at: <https://towardsdatascience.com/decision-trees-explained-entropy-information-gain-gini-index-ccp-pruning-4d78070db36c>.
 This article provides an overview of decision trees, focusing on topics like Entropy, Information Gain, Gini Index, and CCP Pruning.

 Carolina Bento.
 (2021).
 "Random Forests Algorithm Explained with a Real-Life Example and Some Python Code."
 Towards Data Science.
-Available at: https://towardsdatascience.com/random-forests-algorithm-explained-with-a-real-life-example-and-some-python-code-affbfa5a942c.
+Available at: <https://towardsdatascience.com/random-forests-algorithm-explained-with-a-real-life-example-and-some-python-code-affbfa5a942c>.
 This article explains the Random Forests algorithm, and includes a practical example along with Python code to demonstrate its application.

 Steven Loaiza.
 (2020).
 "Entropy and Information Gain."
 Towards Data Science.
-Available at: https://towardsdatascience.com/entropy-and-information-gain-b738ca8abd2a.
+Available at: <https://towardsdatascience.com/entropy-and-information-gain-b738ca8abd2a>.
 This source discusses concepts such as Entropy and Information gain.

 Jason Brownlee.
 (2023).
 "A Gentle Introduction to k-fold Cross-Validation."
 Machine Learning Mastery.
-Available at: https://machinelearningmastery.com/k-fold-cross-validation.
+Available at: <https://machinelearningmastery.com/k-fold-cross-validation>.
 This article provides a comprehensive introduction to k-fold cross validation.

-A typical README file would also contain instructions on use and instructions on contributing to the repository.